mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 Table: Comparison of existing solutions. {#tbl:02-summary-comparison}

 The solutions discussed in this chapter use different techniques to access TANGO infrastructure from within a web browser.
 Most of them are no longer maintained and have been abandoned years ago.
-Only mTango project  is actively developed and is already used in some sites [].
-It is currently the leading technology for integrating TANGO with the browser.
+Only mTango project is actively developed and it's user base is constantly growing making mTango the leading technology for integrating TANGO with the browser.
 The server part is flexible, configurable and well-performing.
 However, the evaluation have showed that mTango frontend layer (`jsTangORB` and `mTangoUI` modules) has some drawbacks and issues that have to be addressed before it may become the ultimate solution for building web-based TANGO client applications.